SamuelTulach/EasyUefi/README.md

   <h3 align="center">EasyUefi</h3>
 </p>

-Aim of this project is to provide a simple template for [Visual Studio](https://visualstudio.microsoft.com/) (2019) to create project based on GNU-EFI as fast as possible.
+The aim of this project is to provide a simple template for [Visual Studio](https://visualstudio.microsoft.com/) (2019) to create a project based on GNU-EFI as fast as possible.
 It should not be used in production but rather while doing things such as security research.